Your Guide to UM Residence Halls

 Turner Residence Hall

-Turner Hall is an all-female-identifying residence hall and is three stories tall.
+Turner Hall is an all-women's residence hall and is three stories tall.
 It has rooms on the basement floor, the 2nd floor, and the 3rd floor.
 Most rooms are doubles, but a select few are singles, and every room has a sink.
 Turner is right on the Oval and in the center of campus, allowing quick walk times to classes and The Lodge.

 Click Here for a Virtual Tour of a Turner Hall Double Room